CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 Use this bash script to pull the latest **Falcon Container** sensor, **Node Kernel Mode DaemonSet** sensor, **Kubernetes Admission Controller** or **Kubernetes Protection Agent** from the CrowdStrike container registry and push it to your local Docker registry or remote registries.

+> :warning: **Deprecation Warning**: Starting with version 2.0.0, the `SENSORTYPE` environment variable will be deprecated and replaced with `SENSOR_TYPE`. `SENSORTYPE` will still be supported for backwards compatibility, but will be removed in a future release.
+Please update your code to use `SENSOR_TYPE` to specify your sensor type.
+>
+> :warning: **Breaking Changes**: The following command line options have been removed and are no longer supported: `-n`, `--node`, `--kubernetes-admission-controller`, and `--kubernetes-protection-agent`.
+To update your code, use the `-t, --type` option to specify your sensor type.
+For example, to download the Kubernetes Protection Agent, use `--type kpagent`.

 ## Security recommendations

 ### Use cURL version 7.55.0 or later